Did you dig in a nice family meal with such a ferocity that your stomach is now akin to that of a pregnant woman?

 Below, we’ll mention some of the pressure points used to cure bloating and rejuvenate your stomach and spleen function.

 In the abdominal region alone, there are numerous acupressure points.
 These are the easiest to find.

-This point alleviates constipation, diarrhea, and general intestinal disorders.
+This point alleviates constipation, diarrhea, snoring, and general intestinal disorders.
 Also, by stimulating this point, you can relieve menstrual irregularities as it rejuvenates abdominal blood circulation.

 ‘Sea of Energy’ Point